 The Communications Act and FCC rules and policies limit the number of broadcasting properties that any person or entity may own (directly or by attribution) in any market and require FCC approval for transfers of control and assignments of licenses.
 The FCC's media ownership rules remain in flux and subject to further agency and court proceedings.
 The FCC is required to review quadrennially the following media ownership rules and to modify, repeal or retain any rules as it determines to be in the public interest: the newspaper-broadcast cross-ownership rule; the local radio ownership rule; the radio-television cross-ownership rule; the dual network rule; and the local television ownership rule.
 In addition to the FCC media ownership rules, the outside media interests of our officers and directors could limit our ability to acquire stations.
 The filing of petitions or complaints against us or any of our license-holding subsidiaries, or any FCC licenses from which we are acquiring a station, could result in the FCC delaying the grant of, or refusing to grant or imposing conditions on, its consent to the assignment or transfer of control of licenses.
 The Communications Act and FCC rules and policies also impose limitations on non-U.S. ownership and voting of our capital stock.
-In 2013, however, the FCC issued a declaratory ruling that notwithstanding its past practices it will consider on a case-by-case basis requests for approval of acquisitions by aliens of in excess of 25% of the stock of the parent of a broadcast licensee.
-In acting upon such a request, the FCC will coordinate with Executive Branch agencies on national security, law enforcement, foreign policy, and trade policy issues.
+In November 2013, the FCC confirmed that it will consider on a case-by-case basis petitions for approval of foreign ownership that exceeds the 25% threshold and, in September 2016, the FCC adopted specific rules and procedures for the filing and review of such requests.
+In this decision, the FCC confirmed that it will allow companies to seek approval of up to 100% foreign ownership.
 In addition, where proposed acquisitions might result in local radio advertising revenue concentration, the Department of Justice and/or the Federal Trade Commission could undertake their own reviews and could attempt to block or place restrictions or conditions on such transactions.

-$New\ or\ changing\ federal,\ state\ or\ international\ privacy\ legislation\ or\ regulation\ could\ hinder\ the\ growth\ of\ our\ internet\ business.$
+New or changing federal, state or international privacy legislation or regulation could hinder the growth of our internet business.